Sjmarf/ember/docs/element_guide.rst

     )

 The HStack will still have a size of :code:`(200, 100)` after this modification, because that is the exact size taken up by the two Panels when placed side-by-side.
-FitSize can optionally accept a couple of keyword arguments that modify its behaviour - we'll look at those later.
+Fit can optionally accept a couple of keyword arguments that modify its behaviour - we'll look at those later.

-Because :py:class:`FitSize<ember.size.FitSize>` is used very frequently in ember, an instance of it is available as :code:`ember.FIT` for convenience:
+Because :py:class:`Fit<ember.size.Fit>` is used very frequently in ember, an instance of it is available as :code:`ember.FIT` for convenience:

 .. code-block:: python